jacobtohahn/ZTO-80/PCB/SBC/README.md

 ## Additional files and subdirectories
 - **SBC_BOM.csv**: A CSV file containing the Bill of Materials for all the parts required to build the SBC.
 - **PDF**: A subdirectory containing PDF files of the schematic and PCB.
+- **Getting Started with the ZTO-80 SBC.pdf**: A getting started guide for the SBC.